Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 ### 06/08/23

 - I spent the morning trying to figure out how to get the data I needed out of my pivot tables for the purposes of mapping.

+  - I realized that the utility of the pivot data structure was exhausted after the weighted average calculations were made.
+A dataframe was constructed from the pivot to suit my purposes.

+- I found out that the mapping was not consistent with TNDOE/ElSi & EDGE datasets.

+### 06/09/23

+- Created temporary dataframe called `geo_assessemtns` to test geospatial merging

+- Spatial Join of `assessemnts` (lat/long point) and `tn_lea` school district polygons

+  - Set CRS -> Re-projected school assessments to match flat geometry of district boundaries

+- Looked for differences in naming conventions.

+- Created a "cleaned" dictionary of district names and compared against merged TNDOE/ElSi data.
+This appears acceptable

+- Integrated changes into assessments df